fluencelabs/cli/docs/commands/README.md

   --common-js                   Use no extension in generated .ts file --const=<NAME=value>...
 Constants to be passed to the compiler --dry                         Checks if compilation is succeeded, without output --import=<path>...
-Path to a directory to import from.
+Path to a directory to import aqua files from.
 May be used several times --js                          Generate .js file instead of .ts --log-level-compiler=<level>  Set log level for the compiler.
 Must be one of: Must be one of: all, trace, debug, info,
                                 warn, error, off